Higher order representation stability and ordered configuration spaces of manifolds: Introduction

 Assume throughout that $M$ is a connected noncompact $n$-manifold with $n \geq 2$.
 Since $M$ is not compact, there is an embedding $e: M \sqcup \R^n \hookrightarrow M$ such that $e|_M$ is isotopic to the identity, as in Figure \ref{MEmbedding}.
 Such an embedding exists, for example, by Kupers--Miller \cite[Lemma 2.4]{kupersmillerimprov}.

-Using this embedding, we construct a map which maps a configuration in $M$ to its image in $e(M)$, and then adds a particle labeled by $k$ in $e(\R^n)$.
+Using this embedding, we construct a map which maps a configuration in $M$ to its image in $e(M)$, and then adds a point labeled by $k$ in $e(\R^n)$.
 This map is illustrated in Figure \ref{StabilizationExample}.

-Building on the work of Church \cite{Ch}, Church, Ellenberg, and Farb \cite{CEF} proved the following stability theorem for the homology groups of ordered configuration spaces.